tarwn/lessthandot-hugo/blogs/content/posts/2009-02-17-sql-server-distance-calculation-option-3.md

 }
 ```

-I&#8217;ve never tried to optimize this (it is pretty fast as is), but I am sure it is easily doable.
+I've never tried to optimize this (it is pretty fast as is), but I am sure it is easily doable.
 The important thing to notice here is the additional namespace directives (past System).
 These allow you to use SQL Server types, Identify your function as a SQL Server function, and loads of other fun stuff.
-I don&#8217;t actually use any of the SQL types in this function, but they do work well in most cases.
-Its&#8217; easy to see the SqlFunction attribute applied to the method.
+I don't actually use any of the SQL types in this function, but they do work well in most cases.
+Its' easy to see the SqlFunction attribute applied to the method.

 Once this is done, compile that sucker!
 The trickiest part here is really deploying it to your server, but even that is simple, just a lot of steps.
-First, you&#8217;ll need to put the file in a location where the server can see it.
+First, you'll need to put the file in a location where the server can see it.
 On the server would be a nice easy place.
 Now we need to create an assembly in SQL Server for it.
 This is simple too:

 sql
 CREATE ASSEMBLY DistanceCalculations FROM 'C:DistanceCalculationLibrary.dll'
 ```

-Ok, we&#8217;re getting close.
+Ok, we're getting close.
 Once this assembly is created, you need to enable the CLR (it is disabled by default).

 sql
 exec sp_configure 'clr enabled',1